iferdel/homelab/README.md

 # Homelab

+thought on which using nginx or traefik, but got into this [video](http://youtube.com/watch?v=h-ygQbBROXY) and im going full HAProxy although this video is testing the standalones inverse proxies, in this cluster we are using ingress controllers.
+But i think overall the output will be similar even though one mauy think that the controller 'health' check and monitoring may be better in one or another, thats some food for thought

+for anyone out there looking for a way to solidify foundations over how ingresses work and what would a controller fit here i storngly recommend the [HAProxy docs](https://www.haproxy.com/documentation/kubernetes-ingress/overview/)

 This repo contains all of the configuration and documentation of my homelab.

 The whole idea of having a homelab is to have a place where I can try out and learn new things using Kubernetes and GitOps as backbone.
 On the other hand, by self-hosting some applications, it makes me feel responsible for the entire process of deploying and maintaining an application from A to Z. It forces me to think about backup strategies, security, scalability and the ease of deployment and maintenance.